Updated on 6 June 2025

 List your debts by balance from smallest to largest.
 Start by paying off the highest interest rate debts first.
 This way you can repay your debts one by one until you’ve paid them in full.
 Credit cards, for example, have high interest rates and paying them off can save you thousands.
 You might think about setting up a repayment plan with your bank or financial institution to pay off credit card debt as quickly as possible.

-There are a lot of resources out there to help you learn about money matters, including superannuation and investing.
-Sign up for our podcast to learn from others and make confident decisions.
+There are a lot of resources out there like our Learn hub to help you learn about money matters, including superannuation and investing.

 We can help you get your super on track for the lifestyle of your dreams.
 Advice about your accounts is included with your membership.2